hdrummon/HugoHdrummon/content/post/FinalReflection.md

 Most meetups would be organized on Facebook Messenger and presentation slides would often be done on either Canva or Google Slides.
 It was a great opportunity to discuss issues we faced with our boxes as well.
 We would often troubleshoot our issues together but unless its directly relating to the box, then we would give hints to encourage thinking rather than hand out the answer.
 In terms of presentations I feel like I’ve improved greatly in my presentation skills throughout the course of the studio as evident in the feedback I’ve received for my deliverable presentations.
 This feedback was extremely well received since it was the confidence boost needed for myself to further improve myself in both my verbal and non-verbal communication in presentations.
 It really helped me with refining how I present the content in a prestation with such a short amount of time.
 This really helped me improve overall, not just performing under time pressure but also being clear cut regarding the content and needing to work in teams.
  I need to present quick and straight to the point as it mimics the future styling of presentations needed to convey a lot of information in a short time in the industry.
-Having collaboration involved throughout the studio really helped me develop the necessary interpersonal skills and further improve my communication skills especially when presenting as this is always a constant challenger for me, but I feel this studio has really improved my overall experiences towards communicating with others and stakeholders.
+Having collaboration involved throughout the studio really helped me develop the necessary interpersonal skills and further improve my communication skills.
+Especially when presenting as this is always a constant challenger for me, but I feel this studio has really improved my overall experiences towards communicating with others and stakeholders.

 ## SLO5 Conduct critical self, peer, and group review and performance evaluation